mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/installing/index.md

 <p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>

 ## Obtain artifacts

 If your cluster already has connectivity, you can obtain the artifacts directly.

-If you do not have a cluster with connectivity, you will then need a service account to download the artifacts for each of the repos from the [Mesosphere support page](https://support.mesosphere.com/hc/en-us/articles/213198586).
-Note that you will get a "page not found" message if you attempt to download the artifacts without a service account.
+If you do not have a cluster with connectivity, you will then need a customer service account with Mesosphere to download the artifacts for each of the repos from the <a href="https://support.mesosphere.com/hc/en-us/articles/213198586">Mesosphere customer support site</a>.

+<p class="message--note"><strong>NOTE: </strong>You will get a "page not found" message if you attempt to download the artifacts without a current customer service account.</p>

 ## Add them to the package repository